-If any member of staff or adult in school needs advice or direction which is not yet in this policy, they should consult the Headteacher or School Business Manager who will contact the Council's Health & Safety Team if required.
+If any member of staff or adult in school needs advice or direction which is not yet in this policy, they should consult the Headteacher who will contact the Council's Health & Safety Team if required.

-The HSE (Health and Safety Executive website www.hse.gov.uk) is a very useful and comprehensive source of information and guidance.
+The HSE (Health and Safety Executive website www.hse.gov.uk) is a very useful and comprehensive source of information and quidance.